nagakoushik24/nagakoushik24/README.md

 🎓 B.Tech in Computer Science and Engineering (Artificial Intelligence)
 🏫 Amrita Vishwa Vidyapeetham
-📍 Passionate about Deep Learning, Artificial Intelligence, Cloud Computing
+📍 Passionate about Deep Learning, Artificial Intelligence, Generative AI, Cloud Computing

 > 🌟"Sometimes not giving up is the most Heroic thing you could do😉✌️"_ – **SNK**